Records you need to keep in a holding register including identifiers applied on your premises, animal movements and an annual inventory.

 - the CPH numbers of the land the animals are moved from and to

-You don’t need to record how many or which animals are moved.
+You do not need to record how many or which animals are moved.

 Record and submit your annual inventory